openedx/edx-platform/docs/decisions/0009-pylint-assertions.rst

 Decisions
 =========

-1. We will use `codemod-unittest-to-pytest-asserts`_ to refactor essentially all of the ``unittest`` assertions in edx-platform to use the ``assert`` statement instead.
+1. We will use `codemod-unittest-to-pytest-asserts`_ to refactor essentially all of the ``unittest.TestCase`` assertion methods in edx-platform to use the ``assert`` statement instead.
 This pre-existing tool essentially does what we want, and so far has only needed one patch to resolve a corner case problem we encountered while trying it out.
 This will be done in multiple PRs to simplify code review and minimize merge conflicts.

-2. We recommend ``assert`` statements for most new test assertions (other than specialized assertion methods provided by Django's ``TestCase`` subclass, etc.)
+2. We recommend ``assert`` statements for most new test assertions (other than specialized assertion methods provided by ``unittest.mock``, Django's ``TestCase`` subclass, etc.)

 3. If the edx-platform assertion refactoring goes well and developers are satisfied with the results, we will recommend (but not require) that owners of other repositories perform a similar refactoring.

-4. We will not take any steps to prevent new usage of the ``unittest`` assertion methods, but may choose to rerun the codemod again in the future if they accumulate in significant numbers.
+4. We will time-box an effort to create a custom pylint check to catch new usage of the replaced ``unittest`` assertion methods.

 .. _codemod-unittest-to-pytest-asserts: https://github.com/hanswilw/codemod-unittest-to-pytest-asserts

 Consequences
 ============

-* Most test assertions in edx-platform will switch to using the ``assert`` statement.
+* Most usage of assertion methods from ``unittest.TestCase`` in edx-platform will switch to using the ``assert`` statement.
+Usage of assertion methods from ``unittest.mock``, ``django.test.TestCase``, etc. will stay as is.

 * The number of deprecation warnings in edx-platform will decrease, simplifying future Python upgrades.